 Conclusion: the best method for remote recording

-But for what it’s worth, here’s what I’ve concluded from own tests and plenty of research (for now):
+But for what it’s worth, here’s what I’ve concluded about remote recording from own tests of the technology and plenty of research (for now):

 If you have a reliable co-host and they’re happy to put in a bit more effort, it might be worth organising the double-ender method where you can both see each other through a program like Zoom but also record audio locally.
 They would then need to send their audio to you for you to put together.

-No doubt the technology will get better and easier in the coming years.
+No doubt the technology for remote podcast recording will get better and easier in the coming years.
 So some of this advice will change.

 Whichever method you use (now and in the future), there are simple things you can do to improve the end result.
 These are mostly about being organised and being sensible with the technology (rather knowing the intricacies of the tech.)
 I’ve put them together as a checklist below.

 You could do a simpler (smaller) version of this to provide to your guest (with the key things they need to do.)

 Tips for remote interviews: a checklist

 Here’s a checklist of things you should do to record a remote interview for your podcast:

 A. Prep before the interview